craftcms/docs/docs/nitro/2.x/plugin-development.md

 # Setting up Nitro for Plugin Development

-Nitro supports running multiple sites with their own PHP versions, settings and xdebug making plugin development a breeze.
+Nitro supports running multiple sites with their own PHP versions, settings and Xdebug making plugin development a breeze.
 There are many ways to setup Nitro for plugin development but here are just a few.

 ## Local Composer Repository